 Passover Paper Plates

-Passover paper plates are a modern idea.
-With 25 waterproof paper plates in a pack (shown first in the grid below), they are ideal for kids, or even for everyone if you don’t have a set of kosher for Passover dishes.
-Check out these options, and get ready for quick and easy clean up this year.
+Passover paper plates are also a modern holiday idea.
+With 25 waterproof plates in a pack (shown first in the grid below), they are ideal for kids or anyone.
+In fact, they are perfect for traditionalists that don’t have a set of kosher for Passover dishes.
+Check out these options, and as a bonus, get ready for quick and easy clean up this year.

 In addition to the items on the plate itself, a traditional table will also have a matzah plate and wine or grape juice.
 The matzah plate will have three pieces of matzo, representing the Kohens, Levis, and Israelites.
 The middle (called the afikoman) is broken early in the Passover readings, the other two will be used later.
 (Passover matzah is an unleavened bread available for a few months before the holiday begins.
-We, however, like to make our own and share our matzo recipe here.)
+We, however, like to make our own matzo.)